-Employee engagement is monitored through the annual Brambles Employee Survey (BES) through a third party provider.
+Employee engagement is monitored through the Brambles Employee Survey (BES) through a third party provider.
 This is extended to all permanent employees (employed for at least three months at the date of survey) and is confidential.
 It surveys employees' perceptions of their workplace and the data is used to track progress from previous surveys, measure Brambles against internal and external best practice and identify key actions for improvement.
+The BES was performed in 2017.